 Your business website is the most important digital touchpoint for your online customers.
-Before booking a service, customers are more likely to visit your business website and evaluate your credibility.
+Before making an online booking, customers are more likely to visit your business website and evaluate your credibility.

 According to the Nielsen Norman Group, most visitors spend less than 59 seconds on a website.
 Within these few seconds, customers usually make up their mind if they should book a service with you or not.
 If you fail to catch their attention during these intent-driven seconds, you’ll end up losing customers.